George Takei Recalls Time In An American Internment Camp In 'They Called Us Enemy'

 "Shame is a cruel thing," writes George Takei in They Called Us Enemy, his new graphic novel about his childhood years in an American concentration camp during World War II.
 "It should rest on the perpetrators, but they don't carry it the way the victims do."

-This irony becomes most evident at the conclusion of Takei's book, where he depicts the U.S. government's tardy attempts to establish a sense of collective shame about America's wartime internment of Japanese-Americans.
+This irony becomes most evident at the conclusion of Takei's book, where he depicts the U.S. government's tardy attempts to establish a sense of collective shame about America's wartime internment of Japanese Americans.
 "Here we admit a wrong: Here we reaffirm our commitment as a nation to equal justice under law," President Reagan is shown saying in 1988.
 But no matter how polished his words — or how many zeros on the restitution check Takei receives in 1991 — such attempts at official remorse ring hollow.
-What the government did to Takei and some 120,000 other Japanese-Americans can't be undone, no matter how many speeches public officials deliver or how many checks they send.
+What the government did to Takei and some 120,000 other Japanese Americans can't be undone, no matter how many speeches public officials deliver or how many checks they send.

 The very structure of Takei's narrative underlines this fact more than a political speech ever could.
 It's young George's point of view that shapes the story, imbuing it with childlike energy.
 Even as the Takeis are wrenched from their home, transported hundreds of miles and forced to live in camps, young George's openness and curiosity are unflagging.
 His outlook provides a striking contrast to government officials' stale attempts to explain, excuse and ultimately seek forgiveness for the evil they've done.